MykolaMorhunCR/web/README.md

  --------------------------------

- # SPIWEB .
-As User I can create file
+ # SPIWEB 0203.
+As User I can create a file
  ### Steps:
  - Launch app
  - Sign In/Up (if not already done)